marcusmchale/algrow/README.md

 # todo
-  - detect layout on one image then recycle layout mask in cases where subjects do not move
-    - will speed up processing and
-    - allow detection for e.g. overgrown arabidopsis pots
-    - should just need to store the "plates" definition.

   - alternatives to distance calculation, the "contains" approach is far faster
     - consider methods to buffer the hull by delta and use points of this new hull